 (2) This policy explains the University's expectations regarding the use of third party copyright material for educational, research and non-commercial purposes.
 It contains procedures and guidelines to inform and support staff, students and other members of the University community in minimising the risk of copyright infringement.

 (3) Recording lectures provides the University with the ability to store learning resources and enables learners to access these resources at some time in the future.
 Copyright is a significant consideration when the University records lectures.

 (5) For the purpose of this Copyright policy and for the purpose of recording lectures:

-(6) UWS aims to conduct its educational, research and non-commercial activities in a manner that is compliant with the provisions of the Copyright Act, 1968 (the Act) and other copyright licence agreements currently in force.
+(6) The University aims to conduct its educational, research and non-commercial activities in a manner that is compliant with the provisions of the Copyright Act, 1968 (the Act) and other copyright licence agreements currently in force.